 I've just found my way back here two years after the last scout about.
 I shall lurk a little and see who's about and what's what.

 Who is Frenchbean?

 I'm an ex-pat Pom living in Canterbury, New Zealand.
-I left Britain in 1997 and apart from four years back there to find my feet after my husband died, I lived in various bits of Queensland, Australia until 2008 when I crossed The Ditch and started work at one of the local Councils here.
+I left Britain in 1997 and apart from four years back there to find my feet after my husband died, I lived in various bits of Queensland, Australia until 2008 when I crossed The Ditch.
 New Zealand was never really on my radar (although I holidayed here in '97).
-I came here for the job, so it is an incredible surprise to find that the South Island knocks the socks off most places I've lived in the last couple of decades.
+I came here for a job, so it was an incredible surprise to find that the South Island knocks the socks off most places I've lived in the last couple of decades.
 It's been described as Scotland on steroids.
 And the rest.

 Make the most of every day and don't die saying What If or If Only

 Finally: I keep coming back to this poem; which I first discovered in 1980

 it goes on

 pretty soon you get to saying to yourself

 so you settle down with a good book